 MBNA Alaska Airlines World Elite Mastercard

 Another card that hasn’t been out of our market for very long, the MBNA Alaska Airlines World Elite Mastercard being discontinued in 2023 really couldn’t have come at a worse time.
 With Mileage Plan redemption options for Porter Airlines set to launch very soon and Alaska Airlines now offering Toronto to Seattle flights, there is no better time for an Alaska Airlines Mileage Plan credit card in Canada!
-Unfortunately that’s not the case and with the promised MBNA Rewards to Mileage Plan transfer option taking forever to launch, the old MBNA Alaska card is already missed.
+Unfortunately that’s not the case and with the promised MBNA Rewards to Mileage Plan transfer option not coming to fruition, the old MBNA Alaska card is already missed.

 The old MBNA Alaska card featured Alaska Airlines’ famous companion fare as annual benefit, provided a first checked bag free benefit and a quite healthy welcome bonus that could be earned multiple times a year (it was great for the churning community).
 Being able to use Mileage Plan miles on all of Alaska’s partners like JAL, Cathay, American Airlines and more made the card a points & miles enthusiast’s dream!